 This is a HARD medieval place.
-Almost omnipresent illiteracy, a total lack of trained priests (most Orthodox priests left with the fall of Constantinople), peasants live to be 25 or 35 if they are lucky and are as a general rule, unwashed and reeking, villages are sacked about once a decade, the artistocracy (Boyars) are corrupt and illiterate fools who preoccupy themselves with breeding horses when they are not extorting taxes from the local peasantry and Vlad Tepes is an absolute ruler within one day’s travel of his location and a distant lord beyond that.
+Almost omnipresent illiteracy, a total lack of trained priests (most Orthodox priests left with the fall of Constantinople), peasants live to be 25 or 35 if they are lucky and are as a general rule, unwashed and disease-ridden, villages are sacked about once a decade, the artistocracy (Boyars) are corrupt and illiterate fools who preoccupy themselves with breeding horses when they are not extorting taxes from the local peasantry and Vlad Tepes is an absolute ruler within one day’s travel of his location and a distant lord beyond that.
 Wallachia’s people are fatalistic and superstitious and it takes some truly inhuman brutality to shock them.

-Complicating the politics of the region somewhat are the german-descended miners of Transylvania (Siebenburgen) to the North.
+Complicating the politics of the region somewhat are the German-descended miners of Transylvania (Siebenburgen) to the North.
 Representing a middle class that is utterly unknown in Wallachia, the City-dwellers pay their tax in Gold but are otherwise entirely independent and disdain even to speak Romanian.
 They are supported in their isolationism by the Szekely, Hungarian-descended plainspeople who bond with the Transylvanians in their utter contempt for the reeking dung-covered illiterates that populate Wallachia.
-There is the frequent Ottoman raid for slaves and horses and of course the Gypsy (or Roma) have recently entered this region in the wake of the departing Mongol hordes.
+There is are frequent Ottoman raids for slaves and horses and of course the Gypsy (or Roma) have recently entered this region in the wake of the departing Mongol hordes.
 No one likes Gypsies, especially not Vlad.

-Anyway, about 25 pages in, the book abandons its (admittedly engaging. vivid and absorbing) treatment of the subject material and begins doling out the crunch.
+Anyway, about 25 pages in the book abandons its (admittedly engaging, vivid and absorbing) treatment of the subject material and begins doling out the crunch.
 Two prestige classes, one for the Boyar (aristocrat) and one for the Hussar (elite mounted cavalry).
 I don’t really see how a glorified robber baron merits anything more then a leadership feat and the tax/overtax ability the Boyar receives could conceivably be done by anyone (a staple of bad class feature design).
 The Hussar (further subdivided into the Red and the Black Hussar depending on the background of the character) is a fairly simple but interesting mounted fighter class that I don’t really have much to say about either way.
 I guess the Hussars are elite troops so a prestige class is appropriate.

 Vlad the Impaler also has some new monsters and they are FUCKING AWESOME.
 Maybe the best take on 3e vampires I have seen and praise the Lord because 3e Vampires gradually became boring super-people with too many spell-like abilities and what little flavor they retained was nearly buried under a wagonload of fortitude saves, fast healing and other such tossfiddle.